Division of Student Life

 SUNY Delhi honors the service that every veteran has given to this great country and is committed to providing an environment that is conducive to the needs of our student veterans.
 This includes all members of the National Guard, Reserves, Active Duty, Veterans, Dependents and Affiliates.

-Students are the most important members of the college community and we are committed to student success.
-The Office of Veteran Affairs is firm in its mission to increase access for Veterans while providing them with the necessary guidance, mentoring and array of student-centered services, programs and community support that will assist with their transition and ensure their academic and personal success within the college community.
+Veteran Student Services provides veterans and military-affiliated students with guidance, mentoring, and access to an array of student-centered services, programs and community support that will assist with their transition and ensure their academic and personal success within the college community.